WTAB: History

+In 1995, Jack and Bonnie Miller bought the station from Don Curtis.
+Jack Miller had been with the station since 1975, initially as an announcer.

 WTAB received notoriety in 2009 when Sal Governale and Richard Christy from The Howard Stern Show made prank calls to the station's "Swap Shop" program hosted by Jack Miller.
 According to Miller, the station's website ended up with over 10 million hits and even praised Stern for giving his station some word.